TeckyDemon/lua-logx/README.md

 ## Description

-**Lua-LogX** is simple Lua library for calculating logarithms of any base.
+**Lua-LogX** is simple library for calculating logarithms of any base in Lua.

 ## Prerequisites